High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: Numerical examples

 where $ N $ denotes the total number of time steps in the analysis; $ x(t_j) $ and $ x_j $ stand for the exact and numerical solutions at time $ t_j $, respectively.
 In this test, the total simulation time is assumed to be $ t\approx5.62 $s.

-Fig.~\ref{fig:sdof} first plots global errors in displacement, velocity, and acceleration versus the integration step using SUCIn.
-It is apparent that four high-order algorithms all achieve their designed orders of accuracy in displacement, velocity, and acceleration.
-For comparisons, global errors of EG3 \cite{fungExtrapolatedGalerkin1996}, TR-CS \cite{fungComplextimestepNewmark1998,fungUnconditionallyStable1997}, $ \rhoinf $-Bathe \cite{kwonSelectingLoad2021}, and SUCI3 are plotted in Fig.~\ref{fig:sdof1}, where TR-CS and SUCI3 are obviously superior to EG3 since EG3 presents second-order accuracy for solving forced vibrations.
-TR-CS produces fewer global errors than SUCI3 due to requiring much more computational costs, while the third-order $ \rhoinf $-Bathe presents the largest global errors among all third-order algorithms.
-Fig.~\ref{fig:sdof2} plots global errors of the SDOF system (\ref{eq:sdof1}) using the fourth-order accurate algorithms.
+Fig.~\ref{fig:sdof} first plots global errors in displacement, velocity, and acceleration versus the integration step using SUCI$n$.
+It is apparent that the novel high-order algorithms achieve the designed order of accuracy in displacement, velocity, and acceleration.
+For comparison, global errors of EG3 \cite{fungExtrapolatedGalerkin1996}, $ \rhoinf $-Bathe \cite{kwonSelectingLoad2021}, and SUCI3 are plotted in subplots (a-c) of Fig.~\ref{fig:sdof1}, where SUCI3 is obviously superior to EG3 since EG3 presents second-order accuracy for solving forced vibrations.
+The third-order $ \rhoinf $-Bathe method presents the largest global errors among all third-order algorithms.
+The subplots (d-f) of Fig.~\ref{fig:sdof1} plot global errors of the SDOF system (\ref{eq:sdof1}) using the fourth-order algorithms.
 It is obvious that SUCI4 is superior to TR-TS \cite{tarnowHowRender1994} and MSSTH4 \cite{zhangOptimizationNsubstep2020}.
 Particularly, MSSTH4 suffers from the order reduction for solving forced vibrations in the non-dissipative case, showing third-order accuracy.
 This case also holds for MSSTH5 \cite{zhangOptimizationNsubstep2020}.
 Hence, the proposed SUCI5 algorithm is obviously superior to MSSTH5.

+Since the previous DSUCI$n$ algorithms \cite{liDirectlySelfstarting2022} are designed to be directly self-starting, some post-processing techniques are needed to output the acceleration response whenever necessary.
+The original study \cite{liDirectlySelfstarting2022} provides two approaches for users to output accelerations.
+In addition, after obtaining accurate displacement and velocity responses, users can employ the central difference (CD) of displacement or velocity to output accelerations.
+As shown in Fig.~\ref{fig:con_cd}, using the central difference of displacement or velocity, DSUCI$n$ always predicts second-order accurate accelerations even if the displacement and velocity responses are high-order accurate.
+It is also observed that accelerations produced by the central difference of displacement are slightly more accurate than those from velocity.
+By default, DSUCI$n$ uses the original techniques given in \cite{liDirectlySelfstarting2022} to output accelerations, and the central difference technique could show its advantage for some solutions, such as the stiff-flexible dynamic problem in Section \ref{sec:2dofs}.

-This damped SDOF system subjected to the nonzero load clearly shows that the proposed high-order algorithms (SUCIn) achieve identical designed order of accuracy in displacement, velocity, and acceleration.
-Most importantly, they do not suffer from the order reduction.
+This damped SDOF system subjected to the load clearly shows that the proposed high-order algorithms (SUCI$n$) achieve the identical order of accuracy in displacement, velocity, and acceleration.
+Importantly, the novel methods do not suffer from the order reduction for the benchmark test.
 These conclusions are naturally valid for simulating other simpler cases, such as the undamped and/or free vibrations.